International Peace Garden, Elmer Thompson, 2019

 Get Involved

-Rural Arts 24-25 Season Request Form
+Rural Arts Booking Request Form

 Step into a world of creativity and education as we invite you to host the Rural Arts Initiative!
 Crafted by the North Dakota Museum of Art, this initiative empowers rural school children, educators, families, and communities through immersive art experiences.
 Join hands with us to ignite young minds within a 50-mile radius of your location.
 We handle logistics, covering mileage, bus drivers, and substitute teachers, so you can focus on nurturing creativity.
 Backed by the North Dakota State Legislature, this initiative delivers curated exhibitions, engaging labels, online lesson plans, and seamless artwork installation.
 We adapt to any space, ensuring art thrives even in unconventional settings.
 Your commitment to community enrichment perfectly aligns with our vision.
 Become a host and shape a future where art and education unite.